 Coupeville is located at 48°13′6″N 122°41′1″W (48.218250, -122.683556).

-Coupeville city limits overlay Ebey’s Landing National Historic Reserve, established by Congress in 1980.
-22 square miles, Coupeville is home to neighborhoods, farmlands, Fort Ebey State Park, Ebey’s Landing, beaches, parks, and trails and counts as it’s gems over 91 nationally registered historic structures.
-Coupeville was officially incorporated on April 20, 1910.
+Coupeville city limits overlay Ebey’s Landing National Historic Reserve.
+The reserve established by Congress in 1980 is made up of 22 square miles.
+Coupeville is home to neighborhoods, farmlands, Fort Ebey State Park, Ebey’s Landing, beaches, parks, and trails.
+Coupeville counts over 91 nationally registered historic structures.

 The “town” of Coupeville, according to the US Census Bureau, has a total area of 1.3 miles (3.3km), all of it land.
 As of the 2010 US Census, Coupeville’s residents were counted to 1,831.
 A far cry from the hearty few who built the town in the 1800’s.
-Visit all of the pages linked to this “Visit” page for information that will help you plan your visit, or help your guests plan theirs, to Coupeville.
+We look forward to the 2020 Census to see how we’ve changed and grown.